ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * DevSecOps (also called SecDevOps) is DevOps, but specifically integrating security concerns into the development and operations process (Red Hat, [*What Is DevSecOps?*](https://www.redhat.com/en/topics/devops/what-is-devsecops))

-All these depend on automated tests and quality checks, and from a security perspective, what is critical is that tools to check for security vulnerabilities and potential security issues need to be integrated into those automated tests and quality checks.
-For example, you should ensure that tools are in your CI pipeline that check for various security issues, so that any security problems are detected early.
+All of these approaches depend on automated tests and quality checks, and from a security perspective, tools to checking for current and potential security issues need to be integrated into those automated tests and quality checks.
+For example, you should ensure that tools in your CI pipeline check for various security issues, so that security problems are detected early.
 Security tools that take a long time to run might be run in parallel but be used as a “gate” for CDE.
 We will discuss much more about tools to support security later in the course.

 Simply inserting some “security tools” into an automated test suite, by itself, tends to be ineffective.
 Security tools will not generally know what the software is supposed to do (the requirements).
 For example, security tools will not know what information is confidential.
 Security tools usually cannot detect fundamental problems in the software design, and even if they could, fixing design problems is not what detection tools do.
 Security tools often miss vulnerabilities, especially if the software is poorly designed.
 And perhaps most importantly, information from security tools generally do not make sense to developers if they do not have a basic understanding about security.
-There is an old phrase that is still true: *“a fool with a tool is still a fool”*.
+There is an old phrase that is still true: *“a fool with a tool is still a fool.”*

-**In short:** Tools are important, but not enough.
-You must continuously consider security throughout development and deployment, no matter what you are doing, so you can identify and handle security-related risks.
+In short, tools are important, but not enough.
+You must continuously consider security throughout development and deployment, so you can identify and handle security-related risks.
 Consider how your system might be attacked (identifying its risks), analyze risks to determine how likely the system could be exploited and the severity if it was, and then decide what to do.
-That definitely includes adding security tools in your continuous integration pipeline, but those tools will be far more effective if you think about security throughout development and deployment.
-In the rest of this course we will cover how to do that.
+That includes adding security tools in your continuous integration pipeline, but those tools will be far more effective if you think about security throughout development and deployment.
+In the rest of this course, we will cover how to do that.
 We will eventually discuss tools, but only after we understand what the tools are helping us do.

-You also should focus on continuous improvement, of both the software itself and the processes you use to develop it.
+You also should focus on continuous improvement, of both the software and the processes used to develop it.
 If the current design or API is hard to use securely, make it easy to use securely.
 Look for ways to harden the software against attacks.
 Modify the verification processes by adding new tools, or changing the configuration of existing tools, to increasingly detect problems before they are released to users.

 ### Quiz 1.5

-\>\>To develop secure software you should always rigorously develop all the requirements, then develop your complete design, and only then begin implementing the software.
+\>\>To develop secure software, you should always rigorously develop all the requirements, then develop your complete design, and only then begin implementing the software.
 True or False?<<

 ( ) True